cloudwithtanvir/cloudwithtanvir.github.io/_posts/2023-07-09-Comprehensive Guide to a Resilient 3-Tier Application on AWS.md

 ---
 layout: post
-title: Architecting Excellence: A Comprehensive Guide to a Resilient 3-Tier Application on AWS
+title: A Comprehensive Guide to a Resilient 3-Tier Application on AWS
 categories: [AWS, Architecture, Amazon S3]
 tags: [AWS]
 ---

-# Architecting Excellence: A Comprehensive Guide to a Resilient 3-Tier Application on AWS
+## Architecting Excellence: A Comprehensive Guide to a Resilient 3-Tier Application on AWS

 ## Introduction